 Tasmanian water infrastructure projects under the Connections pathway include:

-• Converting supply channels to new and extended pipelines.
-This will provide 11,000 extra megalitres of water for irrigators.
+- The project converted supply channels to new and extended pipelines.
+This provided 11,000 extra megalitres of water for irrigators.

-• Upgrading sewage pump stations.
-Works include upgrading the monitoring and control systems and increasing storage capacity.
-This will alleviate wastewater overflows and improve water quality to promote shellfish production.
-The program includes upgrades to the:
+- Works included upgrading the monitoring and control systems and increasing storage capacity.
+This has alleviated wastewater overflows and improve water quality to promote shellfish production.

-• Expanding an existing water reuse scheme.
-This will enable wastewater to be reused.
-This will increase availability and reliability of water for local agricultural producers.
+- Project expanded the existing water reuse scheme.
+This enabled wastewater to be reused.
+This increased availability and reliability of water for local agricultural producers.

 It’s expected these projects will deliver: